zhopiich/instaparody/README.md

 #### Others

 - All pages and modals are designed to be responsive across all screen sizes.
-- Each profile page, chat with contacts, and post has a unique route path.
-- What posts users have saved are kept private.
-Users cannot see saved posts through the route path, except for their own.
+Squeeze them as you like.
 - The subscript under each message you send indicates whether it has been sent or seen by your contact.
-- Users who are not involved do not have access to the messages history.
 - The alert lasts a few seconds to inform users what was done in success or inappropriately.

 ## Technique